ImageMagick/Usage-Markdown/convolve/index.md

 At this time only a 90 degree rotation is posible.
 This may change in a later version of ImageMagick.

-The purpose of this kernel is actually to create a faster form of 2-dimensional image blurring that the '`Gaussian`' kernel produces.
+The purpose of this kernel is actually to create a faster form of 2-dimensional image blurring than the '`Gaussian`' kernel produces.
 See [Gaussian vs Blur Kernels](#gaussian_vs_blur) below for details of how this is done.

 [![\[IM Output\]](kernel_comet.gif)](kernel_comet.gif)